jeromede/rtc.pa/README.md

 ## Migration tool behavior

-If any of these custom attributes (`Original modification date`, `Original modifier`, `rtc.pa.id`) exist in the target PA, they will be used and their value set in the work item histories to reflect what took place when and by whom in the source PA.
+If any of these custom attributes (`rtc.pa.modified`, `rtc.pa.modifier`, `rtc.pa.id`) exist in the target PA, they will be used and their value set in the work item histories to reflect what took place when and by whom in the source PA.
 The value of `rtc.pa.id` could also be displayed in the work item forms.

 Furthermore, the way automatic hyperlinks are transposed is by the following algorithm.
 In each description and comment, text like: